 Self-Injury Support’s in-person training workshops offer compassionate approaches for people being supported and those in supporting roles, exploring the impact of self-injury and mental health in individuals’ lives, and tackling the emotional challenges that come with it.

-The training workshops are always well received, however it is becoming increasingly difficult for some organisations to make a regular commitment to face-to-face sessions.
-This can be due to a myriad of reasons including resourcing constraints, budget prioritisation, staff turnover and the practical implications of relieving staff of their duties in order to participate in a training workshop.
+While the training workshops were always well received, it became increasingly difficult for some organisations to commit to regular face-to-face sessions.
+This was due to a myriad of reasons including resourcing constraints, budget prioritisation, staff turnover and the practical implications of relieving staff of their duties in order to participate in a training workshop.

-The creation of Emotivate will help support staff across relevant sectors in health and social care, enabling them to feel more equipped to respond to those in difficult situations and to support themselves to process their emotions and experiences of challenging situations.
+The aim of Emotivate was to help support staff across health and social care, enabling them to feel more equipped to respond to those in difficult situations and to support themselves to process their emotions and experiences of challenging situations.

-Naomi Salisbury, Director of Self-Injury Support, explains that prospective users will benefit from being able to dip in and out of training, and not be deterred by time-consuming features.
-It was also vital that the mobile app would be intuitive to use given the broad target audience.
-To test the suitability of the features created in Phase 1, the app is being trialed through a user testing programme supported by a number of local and national organisations.
-The feedback obtained from users during the trial period will provide invaluable insights into the learning, reflection and interactive app features, and aid the team to progress ideas for future development which will be achieved through further funding Self-Injury Support are striving to secure.
+Prospective users would benefit from being able to dip in and out of training, and not be deterred by time-consuming features.
+It was also vital that the mobile app had an intuitive design, given the broad target audience.
+To test the suitability of the features created in Phase 1, the app was trialled through a user testing programme supported by a number of local and national organisations.
+The feedback obtained from users during the trial period provided invaluable insights into the learning, reflection and interactive app features.
+The feedback aided the team to progress ideas for future development, which are pending further funding Self-Injury Support are striving to secure.

 Collaboration and education

-The UX (User Experience) stage followed, during which Calvium worked with the client team to map out what the app needed to achieve for its users, working towards the creation of a system of wireframes, that communicated how users and information would flow throughout the app, solidifying the whole team’s understanding of what would be created.
+The UX (User Experience) stage followed, during which Calvium worked with the client team to map out exactly what the app needed to achieve for its users.
+We created a system of wireframes, that communicated how users and information would flow throughout the app, solidifying the whole team’s understanding of what would be created.